Rachel Forsyth

 Rachel Forsyth (born 14 March 2006) is a middle-distance runner with dual American and Canadian citizenship and competes internationally for Canada.
 She was a silver medalist over 1500 metres at the 2024 World Athletics U20 Championships.

 Early life

 She attended Ann Arbor Pioneer High School and competed in athletics for Purple Track Club.

 Career

 Competing at the Champions of Champions meet hosted by the Michigan Interscholastic Track Coaches Association at Davison High School, Forsyth the fastest 800m in Michigan State high school history with a time of 2:03.87.

-Forsyth won the Canadian U20 national championships over 1,500m in 2024 snd set a personal best time of 4:17.00, at the Ontario Track and Field Championships in July 2024.
+Forsyth won the Canadian U20 national championships over 1,500m in 2024 and set a personal best time of 4:17.00, at the Ontario Track and Field Championships in July 2024.

 She won the silver medal in the 1500 metres at the 2024 World Athletics U20 Championships in Lima, Peru running a time of 4:17.94.

 Personal life

 Forsyth is from a family of runners.
 Her parents Ian Forsyth and Jessica Kluge both competed at the Division 1 collegiate level at the University of Michigan.
 Her sisters Anne and Sarah also run.
 When a teenager, Forsyth had disordered eating issues that required hospital treatment.